Aeroluna/LunaCoopMod/README.md

 Get your High Templar ready.

-- Added positive mutator: Lucky Envelopes.
+- Added new positive mutator: Gold Rush
+  - Player starting resources are enriched for the first 10 minutes.
+  - Minerals Fields are replaced with Rich Mineral Fields. (+5 per trip -> +7 per trip)
+  - Vespene Geysers are replaced with Rich Vespene Geysers. (+4 per trip -> +6 per trip)
-  - Costs -1 point for Brutal+.
+  - Costs -4 points for Brutal+.

+Grants an initial boost to your starting economy.

+- Added Lucky Envelopes to Brutal+ as a positive mutator costing -1 point.
-- Added neutral mutator: Gift Exchange.
+- Added Gift Exchange to Brutal+ as a neutral mutator costing 0 points.

 Some holiday-exclusive mutators have been added to Brutal+ using the new alignment system.